cloudify-cosmo/docs.getcloudify.org/content/manager/workflows/creating-your-own-workflow.md

 ## Packaging the Workflow

 Since workflows are joined to the blueprint the same way plugins do, they are also packaged the same way.
-Refer to the [Plugin creation guide]({{ relRef("plugins/creating-your-own-plugin.md") }}) for more information.
+Refer to the [Plugin creation guide](/plugins/creating-your-own-plugin) for more information.

 # Advanced Usage